arednch/phonebook/README.md

 - `sysinfo`: URL from which to fetch AREDN sysinfo.
 Usually: `http://localnode.local.mesh/cgi-bin/sysinfo.json?hosts=1`
 - `server`: Phonebook acts as a server when set to true.
 Default: false
 - `ldap_server`: When the phonebook is running as a server, it also exposes an LDAP v3 server when set to true.
 Default: false
+- `debug`: Print verbose debug messages on stdout when set to true.
+Default: false

 Only relevant when running in **non-server / ad-hoc mode**: